Skip to Content

 How to Get Around Kauai

 Rent a Car – We highly recommend renting a car for the duration of your trip.
-Having a car will give you access to many hard to get to attractions and beaches.
+Having a car will give you access to many hard-to-get to attractions and beaches.
 We rented a car from Avis and they upgraded us to a convertible vehicle as a Preferred member.

 Take the Bus – It is totally doable but will take some time to get around the island as there are congested areas along the main road.
 Buses are managed by Kauai’s Transportation Authority.
 You can see their bus schedules here.